withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

 #### verbosity="1"
-Sets how verbose Skyscraper should be when running.
+Sets how verbose Steamscraper should be when running.
 Default level is 0.
-The higher the value, the more info Skyscraper will output to the terminal while running.
+The higher the value, the more info Steamscraper will output to the terminal while running.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`